elbee-cyber/old.elbee-cyber.github.io/_posts/2023-03-23-battelle-magical-goat.md

 ```python3
 print(b"Input: "+simgr.found[0].posix.closed_fds[0][1].concretize())
 ```
 Looking at the source of <a href="https://github.com/angr/angr/blob/master/angr/state_plugins/posix.py">Angr's posix</a> can help clarify this line a bit better.
-A deep copy of the SimState is created the closed_fds copy is a list of the super object's closed_fds, which is also a list.
+A deep copy of the SimState is created and the the closed_fds copy is a list of the super object's closed_fds, which is also a list.
 This line accesses the right file descriptor and patches the input together using `concretize`.
 <p align="center">
   <img src="/assets/2023-03-23/Screenshot_11.png" />
 </p>